 Greatness never stops.
 It takes time to evolve.

-The Not To Scale team headed to Wimbledon for a two day shoot where we were granted access to various areas of the iconic courts and grounds to film different sections of the film which were then combined with a variety of animation techniques including 2d animation, stop motion animation, and motion graphics to tell the story of how greatness evolves over time.
-The result is an anything-goes, inspirational, mixed-media film that takes full advantage of Wimbledon’s extensive archive of film, photos, grounds and objects in order to celebrate 100 years of Centre Court and the tournament’s partnership with Rolex.
+The Not To Scale team headed to Wimbledon for a two day shoot with access to many of the iconic courts and grounds.
+Using footage in combination with a variety of techniques including 2d animation, stop motion, time-lapse and motion graphics to tell the story, the film highlights the momentous occasion in a stylish, playful way.
+The result is an anything-goes mixed-media film that takes full advantage of Wimbledon’s extensive archive of film, photos and objects in celebration of 100 years of Centre Court and the tournament’s partnership with Rolex.

-Eight time Wimbledon champion Rodger Federer was the perfect choice to narrate the film and take us through landmark moments in the court’s life, kicking off with him serving and culminating with his victories filmed as photo sequences against a recreated Wimbledon winners board.
+Eight-time Wimbledon champion Roger Federer was the perfect choice to narrate the film and take us through landmark moments in the court’s life.
+It kicks off with him serving and culminates with his victories against a recreated Wimbledon winners board.

-This stop motion shot consisted of dozens of photographs which were adhered to the seats of Wimbledons courts.
-Once the pictures were in place each seat was photographed and edited together to create the illusion of a fast moving camera motion.
-The specially engineered metal frame was able to place each photo exactly in line with the other giving the scene total consistency.
+The stop motion shots consist of dozens of photographs which were adhered to the seats of Wimbeldon’s courts.
+Once the pictures were in place, each set was photographed and edited together to create the illusion of a fast moving camera.
+The specially engineered metal frame was able to place each photo exactly in line with the other, giving the scene total consistency.